pegi3s/auto-p2docking-docs/source/overview.rst

-What is auto-phylo?
+What is auto-p2docking?
 *******************

-**auto-phylo** is a pipeline maker software for phylogenetic studies.
-A Docker image is available at `this Docker Hub repository <https://hub.docker.com/r/pegi3s/auto-phylo>`_.
+**auto-p2docking** is a pipeline maker software, made of a series of bash and python scripts, designed for protein-protein binding inferences.
+A Docker image is available at `this Docker Hub repository <https://hub.docker.com/r/pegi3s/auto-p2docking>`_.

-**auto-phylo** consists in a series of scripts designed for bash and therefore Linux is required (it has not been tested in the Windows Subsystem for Linux, for instance).

-In addition, it uses Docker images to run any third-party software, thus Docker must be installed (see the official installation instructions `at the Docker manual <https://docs.docker.com/engine/install/>`_).
+In addition, it uses Docker images to run any third-party software, thus Docker must be installed (see how to install Docker at <https://pegi3s.github.io/dockerfiles/>`_).

 ..
 Note::